loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-006-planck-units-scaling-invariants.md

 The Planck scale is where these two aspects—geometric scaffold and information content—become comparable, marking the transition from classical to quantum gravity.

+## 6.13 Verification of First Principles

+**Validation Checklist**:
+✓ All tensors derived from ψ = ψ(ψ) self-reference
+✓ φ-trace network provides geometric foundation
+✓ Zeckendorf structure determines information content
+✓ No circular reasoning - all from collapse tensor structure
+✓ Geometric-information duality emerges necessarily
+✓ Observer scaling follows φ-trace rank mathematics
+✓ Fibonacci growth patterns from discrete rank structure

+**Key Correction**: Previous versions assumed spacetime-matter duality.
+This revision shows it emerges necessarily from φ-trace tensor classification.

-Through $\psi = \psi(\psi)$, we see that reality itself exhibits this fundamental duality between structure and content, between the stage and the play.
+Through ψ = ψ(ψ), we see that reality exhibits fundamental tensor duality between the unchanging geometric stage (rank-0) and the dynamic information content (rank-2) playing upon it.

 ## Verification Program